codementality/docker-for-drupal-development/docs/lessonone.rst

 If you see a `docker-compose.yml` file without a version key, it is a `version 1` docker-compose file.
 This version is considered deprecated.

-`Version 2` is the current recommended format.
-It requires that you are running Docker Engine version 1.10.0 or greater.
-To designate a `docker-compose.yml` file as compliant with `Version 2`, you must explicitely include this line in your `.yml` file.
+`Version 3` is the current recommended format.
+It requires that you are running Docker Engine version 1.13.0 or greater.
+To designate a `docker-compose.yml` file as compliant with `Version 3`, you must explicitly include this line in your `.yml` file.

-Recently Docker published a `version '3'` version of the docker-compose file; however since it is new, and not yet supported on TravisCI, we will stick with Version 2 for this workshop.

 3:  Add a `services` key
 ########################